 ResultsThe three policies enhanced access to high-quality treatment that has produced positive outcomes with respect to substance use and mental health symptoms.

-Suggestive: The evidence consists of post-implementation data on the number of private, nonprofit community mental health centers qualifying as enhanced care clinics and the number of public and private centers implementing the integrated treatment model, along with post-implementation trends in patients' substance use and mental health symptoms at several of these sites.
+Suggestive: The evidence consists of post-implementation data on the number of private, nonprofit local mental health authorities qualifying as enhanced care clinics and the number of public and private centers implementing the integrated treatment model, along with post-implementation trends in patients' substance use and mental health symptoms at several of these sites.

-- Enhanced access to high-quality treatment: Six of the state’s seven private nonprofit community mental health centers (formally known as local mental health authorities) have qualified as Medicaid enhanced care clinics.
-In addition, all 13 of the state’s community mental health centers (public and private) are active participants in the Co-Occurring Disorders Initiative and have implemented the integrated dual disorders treatment (IDDT) model, achieving increasing levels of fidelity over time.
+- Enhanced access to high-quality treatment: Six of the state’s seven private nonprofit local mental health authorities have qualified as Medicaid enhanced care clinics.
+In addition, all 13 of the state’s local mental health authorities (public and private) are active participants in the Co-Occurring Disorders Initiative and have implemented the integrated dual disorders treatment (IDDT) model, achieving increasing levels of fidelity over time.

 - Positive patient outcomes after 6 months of treatment: Two statewide evaluations found that the integrated treatment sites have produced positive patient outcomes, achieving significant reductions in substance use and mental health symptoms in the first 6 months after initiating treatment.